 (c) Counterparty shall comply with any and all laws, rules, regulations or orders applicable to Counterparty’s access to and use of the Website.

 (d) By "clicking" on the designated spaces in this Agreement, Counterparty itself is executing this Agreement on its own behalf.
 Counterparty has all necessary power and authority to execute and perform this Agreement and this Agreement is its legal, valid and binding agreement, enforceable against Counterparty in accordance with its terms.
 Neither the execution of or performance under this Agreement by Counterparty violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to Counterparty.
 Counterparty agrees that this Agreement and any Transactions executed hereunder will be deemed to be "in writing" and to have been "signed" for all purposes and that any record of any such Transaction will be deemed to be in "writing".
-Counterparty will not contest the legally binding nature, validity or enforceability of this Agreement or any Transaction executed through the Website based on the fact that it has been executed by "clicking" on the designated spaces and expressly waives any and all rights it may have to assert any such claim.
+Counterparty acknowledges and accepts that records of the Transactions kept by Enron shall constitute conclusive proof of the placement of an offer made by Counterparty, as well as the execution of the Transactions.
+Counterparty acknowledges and accepts that all Transactions executed through the Website are of a legally binding nature, and therefore will not contest the legally binding nature, validity or enforceability of this Agreement or any Transaction executed through the Website based on the fact that it has been executed by "clicking" on the designated spaces and expressly waives any and all rights it may have to assert any such claim.

 (e) Counterparty has reviewed and understands the procedures established by Enron with respect to the execution of Transactions and agrees to comply with such procedures (and with any changed or amended procedures established by Enron that are posted on the Website) in connection with such Transactions.